4yuba/DS-Ex/README.md

-# Data Science 2 and Intro to Machine Learning
+# Data Science II and Intro to Machine Learning